AVEVA/CONNECT-data-services-developer-docs/content/cross-region-data-sharing.md

 ![Cross-region data sharing disabled](./_images/cross-region-data-sharing-disabled.drawio.svg)

+## Namespaces

+Irure proident officia mollit id voluptate.

-## To opt out of cross-region data sharing
+### To opt out of cross-region data sharing

 1. From the **Namespace** drop-down, select a namespace or community for which you want to opt out of data sharing.